BaronBaTlu/Adafruit-PCB-Ruler/README.md

 This layout change is to shrink the overall design of the ruler to be 101mm so that it is possible to buy this design from a cheap PCB manufacture at a low cost (like JLCPCB).
-These changes should also be under CC BY-SA 3.0 like the original design.
+These changes are under CC BY-SA 3.0 like the original design.
 It is recommended to buy the original from Adafruit.

 List of changes:
 - Converted to KiCad format